 Hi, I’m Ashley.

 A little bit about me: I’m almost 6 feet tall.
 I cut off all my bangs.
 I drink lots of iced coffee from McDonalds.
 I collect quotes and I’m obsessed with organizing.
 I love to read memoirs and I love to make stuff.
-I’m committed to Christ.
+I’m a cancer survivor.

 First of all, don’t be fooled by all pretty pictures you see on my blog….my life is far from perfect.
 I struggled with a lot of things in my 20s.
 I had severe anxiety and panic attacks.
 I struggled with ADHD and social anxiety for almost 20+ years.
 I’ve lived through years of eating disorders and alcohol abuse.
 It took me a long time to unlearn a lot of things.
 Oh, and I’ve had cancer…and now I’m navigating the world of infertility.
 But I wouldn’t change a thing……I know everyone says that…but it’s true: anyone who is the least bit interesting has a past.
 I’m not saying I’m interesting….but I do have a story to tell.